CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Kost remains guarded regarding the reason for his presence in the area.
 Nevertheless, he is prepared to offer information that the party requires if they perform a favor for him.
 If the characters indicate their desires to Kost, he presents one or both of the following requests:

-• He wishes for the removal of the ores located at Wyvern Tor since they have been scouting his camp and appear likely to cause trouble.
+• He wishes for the removal of the ores located at Wyrm Tor since they have been scouting his camp and appear likely to cause trouble.
-• Kost desires to ask a question to Agatha the banshee: "What is the name of the wizard who built the tower at Old Owl Well?"
+• Kost desires to ask a question to Agatha the banshee: "What is the name of the wizard who built the tower at Old Mole Well?"
 Kost will not risk incurring the banshee's wrath, but the characters can pose the question on his behalf.
 (Agatha knows the name: Arthindol).

 #### Treasure